jonnor/ESC-CNN-microcontroller/report/report.md

 ## Determining model requirements

 The models to be evaluated must fit the hardware constraints of the target device.
-From section `TODO: ref` these constraints are primarily:
+From the [Microcontrollers](#microcontrollers) section, these constraints are primarily:
-CPU execution time, RAM memory and Flash memory (for storing weights).
+CPU execution time, RAM memory and Flash memory.

 \begin{table}
 \input{plots/urbansound8k-existing-models-logmel.tex}